Jerzy Vetulani: 1952–1973: Studies, cabaret, Institute of Pharmacology

 In 1952 he began his studies in biology at the Jagiellonian University (specializing in animal physiology), which he completed in 1957, defending his thesis on the effects of ascorbic acid on rabbit blood.
 In March 1956, he began a volunteer internshipat at the Department of Pharmacology of the Polish Academy of Sciences (later renamed the Institute of Pharmacology), where he has been working since, until the end of his life.
 Janusz Supniewski was head of the department at that time.
 In 1957, after obtaining master's degree, Vetulani was hired as an assistant.

 Later, also at the Jagiellonian University, he studied chemistry (specializing in theoretical chemistry).
 He graduated in 1963.
 As an exchange student he spent seven weeks in Swansea, where he worked at the British Iron and Steel Research Association.
 He rented a room at a senior Welsh marriage and studied English intensively; every day he bought an edition of Daily Mirror and underlined unknown words, that he later learned.

 He was one of the founders and permanent regulars of the Piwnica pod Baranami cabaret.
 In the mid-1950s, together with a group of friends: Edmund Jarosz, Bronisław Chromy and Lala Skąpska, he took part in the demolition of the basement at Palace Pod Baranami, which soon became room for the cabaret.
 In 1958, when Piotr Skrzynecki left for Paris, Vetulani temporarily replaced him as a conference caller.
 It was in Piwnica that he met his future wife, Maria Pająk, whose appearance at the time he compared to Marina Vlady's.
 They married on 8 July 1963.
 Soon after that their sons Marek and Tomasz were born, respectively in 1964 and 1965.
 They also have four grandchildren.

-In 1955–1962 he acted as a speaker at the Cracow Student Film Discussion Club.
-Vetulani admitted that "it was a good thing because "it taught him to speak short, interesting and fast".
+In 1955–1962 he acted as a speaker at the Kraków Student Film Discussion Club.
+Jerzy Vetulani admitted that “it was a good thing” because “it taught him to speak short, interesting and fast”.
 In 1972 he was a scientific consultant for the film Illumination directed by Krzysztof Zanussi.

 After the death of his brother, who drowned during a canoeing on the Dunajec River in 1965, he mobilized to begin work on his Ph.D. dissertation.
 He obtained Ph.D. degree in natural sciences in 1966 from Ludwik Hirszfeld Institute of Immunology and Experimental Therapy of the Polish Academy of Sciences upon dissertation The action of isoxazole and pyrazole derivatives on the metabolism of the animal system prepared under the direction of Professor Józef Hano.
 In the same year went to Great Britain for one year Riker scholarship.
 In the UK he worked on mastering spectrofluorimetric methods at the University of Cambridge under the direction of Arnold Burgen.
 During his stay in Cambridge, he encountered Bożena Puchalska and Juliusz Hibner.

 After returning to Poland he started work in the field of psychopharmacology under the direction of Jerzy Maj.